 |50.000,00 - 59.999,99 EUR||from 1.601,00 to 1.704,00 EUR||from 1.822,00 to 1.927,00 EUR|

 N.B.
 The regional tax for financial aid is calculated in proportion to the ISEE indicator for financial aid declared by the students, as shown in the following chart:

 |Category||ISEE values||Regional tax amount|

-Ais also available through which anyone can insert their own ISEE and calculate exactly the all-inclusive tuition fee.
+Ais available through which anyone can insert their own ISEE and calculate exactly the all-inclusive tuition fees.

 Students enrolled with part-time status will pay 65% of the all-inclusive tuition fees in addition to the same amount of regional tax for financial aid and stamp duty.

-- 17th December 2018, without arrears, if you are a transfer student or you register for the first year of a master’s degree programme;
+- 17th December 2021, all the previous operations without arrears only if you are a transfer student or you register for the first year of a master’s degree programme;

 - if you are enrolled in a bachelor’s degree programme you must not have another degree, either under the old system (even prior to DM 509/1999) or under the new system, whether obtained in Italy or abroad, or a diploma issued by the Conservatory/Fine Arts Academy, or a three-year first-level diploma issued under Italian law no. 508/1999;